jifola/Scroll-And-Load-For-Elementor/README.md

 ## Scroll And Load widget

 - Locate the "Scroll And Load" widget in the widget panel, under category "SCROLL AND LOAD", and place it anywhere on the page.
   * It should not be placed in a section or inner section on it's own, or you will just have a empty section.
+Unless "Assign Widget ID" is used.

 ## Apply Type